Guide to the Russian River Valley

 Two miles north of downtown Guerneville you can walk among the ancient trees in the 805-acre Armstrong Redwoods State Natural Reserve, a living reminder of the magnificent forest that once covered this entire area.
 This state reserve includes a visitor center, a large outdoor amphitheater, self-guided nature trails, and a variety of picnic facilities, all nestled at the feet of this grove of serene and majestic trees.

-Driving through Armstrong Redwoods brings you to the 2.5-mile mountain road that serves as the entrance to Austin Creek State Recreation Area and Bullfrog Pond Campground.
+Driving through Armstrong Redwoods brings you to the 2.5-mile mountain road that serves as the entrance to Austin Creek State Recreation Area and Bullfrog Pond.
 The summit of this steep, narrow, winding roadway offers panoramic wilderness views.
 The recreation area includes open woodlands, rolling hills, and meadows, and its rugged typography creates a paradise for hiking or horseback riding.

 Heading back into Guerneville, turn right on Highway 116 and drive through town to continue your journey toward the coast.
 This two-lane road follows the river's many twists and turns fairly closely.